 COLLEGE RECRUITING SIMPLIFIED

 Step 1.
-We chart you, film you, evaluate you, and coach you
+We chart you, evaluate you, and coach you

 Step 2.
 We rank you against other specialists in your class.